One More Thing…

 The Seven Principles of Christian Nonconformity

-“Don’t be conformed to the patterns of this world but be transformed by the renewing of your minds so that you can figure out what God’s will is – what is good and pleasing and mature.” – Romans 12.2 (CEB)
+“Do not be conformed to this age, but be transformed by the renewing of your mind, so that you may discern what is the good, pleasing, and perfect will of God” ~ Romans 12.2 (CSB)

 Pastor Jeff